-- A. Use personal data plans. - B. Share your username and password with anyone. - C. Use personal WCDs at any time in any school situation where a reasonable expectation of personal privacy exists. (e.g., locker rooms, shower facilities, restrooms). - D. Use personal WCDs, including accessing or using social media or other apps, to capture/record/store/send/or transmit the spoken word or visual image (e.g., audio, video, text, or photographs) of any person, including other students or staff members without express prior notice and explicit, written consent.
-See Policy 8312, Use of Cameras and Recording Devices. - E. Access electronic mail belonging to the school employees or other students.
+- A. Use personal data plans. - B. Share your username and password with anyone. - C. Use personal WCDs at any time in any school situation where a reasonable expectation of personal privacy exists. (e.g., locker rooms, shower facilities, restrooms). - D. Use personal WCDs, including accessing or using social media or other apps, to capture/record/store/send/or transmit the spoken word or visual image (e.g., audio, video, text, or photographs) of any person, including other students or staff members, without express prior notice and explicit written consent.
+See Policy 8312, Use of Cameras and Recording Devices. - E. Access electronic mail belonging to the school employees or other students. - F. Send messages using a false identity or use the accounts of others to send messages. - G. Use District technology or personal WCDs at school to make unauthorized purchases of products or services. - H. Access the control panel on a district computer, or attempt to modify settings in any way.

-- F. Send messages using a false identity or use the accounts of others to send messages. - G. Use District technology or personal WCDs at school to make unauthorized purchases of products or services. - H. Access the control panel on a district computer, or attempt to modify settings in any way. - I. Steal or destroy the school's technology (e.g., computers, projectors, etc.). - J. Violate or attempt to violate the security of the computer network. - K. Take actions (whether successful or not) to by-pass the District's filter or to deny access, disrupt, or destroy the service of the computer network. - L. Attach or install personal computer software or any WCD to the District's computers or network.
+- I. Steal or destroy the school's technology (e.g., computers, projectors, etc.). - J. Violate or attempt to violate the security of the computer network. - K. Take actions (whether successful or not) to by-pass the District's filter or to deny access, disrupt, or destroy the service of the computer network. - L. Attach or install personal computer software or any WCD to the District's computers or network.
 This does not include data storage devices (i.e., flash drives). - M. Use District technology resources for illegal purposes or any other activity prohibited by District policy. - N. Reveal personal information about yourself or others (e.g., photos, addresses, e-mail addresses, or telephone numbers) without the approval of your teacher or parent. - O. Use District technology for personal financial gain, product advertisement, commercial activities, political campaigning, or solicitation. - P. Capture, transmit, or receive test information or any other information in a manner constituting fraud, theft, cheating, or academic dishonesty. - Q. Access social media, except for educational use in accordance with your teacher's plan. - R. Use technology in any way to threaten, humiliate, harass, embarrass or intimidate another person.
 See Policy 5517.01, Bullying and Harassment.

-You are prohibited from:

-- Transmitting material that is threatening, obscene, disruptive, or sexually explicit or that harasses or disparages others based upon their race, national origin, sex, sexual orientation, age, disability, religion, or political beliefs; or - Sending, sharing, viewing or possessing pictures, text messages, e-mails or other materials of a sexual nature (e.g., "sexting") in electronic or any other form. - S. You may not knowingly distribute any material that is obscene or harmful to others, as defined in F.S.
-847.012, in any format through email sent, or caused to be sent, to or through the District network.
+You are prohibited from: - Transmitting material that is threatening, obscene, disruptive, or sexually explicit or that harasses or disparages others based upon their race, national origin, sex, sexual orientation, age, disability, religion, or political beliefs; or - Sending, sharing, viewing or possessing pictures, text messages, e-mails or other materials of a sexual nature (e.g., "sexting") in electronic or any other form. - S. You may not use WCDS while operating a motor vehicle owned or leased by the District on or off school property, or personal motor vehicle on District property, while manually typing or entering multiple letters, numbers, symbols, or other characters into a personal communication device or while sending or reading messages on such a device, for the purpose of non-voice interpersonal communication, including, but not limited to communication methods known as texting, e-mailing, instant messaging, and snap chatting. - T. You may not knowingly distribute any material that is obscene or harmful to others, as defined in F.S.
+847.012, in any format through e-mail sent, or caused to be sent, to or through the District network.